jitsedesmet/thesis/_papers/thesis-report/additional/extended-abstract.typ

 Related to the CAP theorem, taht means that data spaces to not have strong Partition Tolerance requirements, allowing us to devote more attention into consistency and availability.

 = Conclusion
+// Small resume
+In this work, we presented a vocabulary that allows smart clients to autonomously discover the location a created or updated resource should be stored within a document oriented decentralized interface of a permissioned decentralized environment.
+The vocabulary also introduces checks on whether a resource can be created or removed.
+Additionally, we proved that our vocabulary is indeed expressive by implementing a smart client that consumes it.

+We hypothesized that such a smart client would be a maximum of four times slower and would require a maximum of double the amount of HTTP requests.
+Through theoretical evaluation, we discover that the amount of HTTP requests is within those bound.
+Unfortunately, the execution time of a single query was slower than four times the execution time of the same query when not consuming the proposed vocabulary.
+We concluded that the execution time is less than four times slower in the case that the behavior of our solution could be modeled using a SPARQL query.

+// Questions to myself
+In essence, SGV tries to provide structure to a widely unstructured document store, namely LDP.
+It does this by defining a server-side description of the structure that should be enforced by clients.
+In reality, clients can still interact with the data store however they want since the server is not aware that a structure should be followed.
+This lack of server-side verification is perhaps the biggest shortcoming of this work.
+That being said, it is entirely possible to extend an existing data store server with an SGV verification system.
+The downside at that being that both the client and server need to calculate the proposed location of a resource.
+Unfortunately, this is a shortcoming of the choosing for an low-complexity server, only to later conclude you want to assert complex guarantees.
+What's more, since one server interface is used by many decentraliced clients, it becomes almost impossible to guarantee a system that respects the structure of a permissive interface without creating server-side validation.

 = Acknowledgements